Sitata/docs/docs/guides/how_to/embedded-insurance/insure-quote.md

 	"currency_code": "GBP",
     // country of origin
     "country_code": "HK",
+    // region code - typically used for US states "region_code": null,
     // user information
 	"subscriptions": [{
         // beneficiaries are other people that require